kurtsson/jekyll-multiple-languages-plugin/README.md

 The plugin now works with Jekyll 3, but it's backwards compatible with Jekyll 2.
 Please note that it was only tested with Jekyll 2.5.3 and 3.1.3.

-The support for Octopress is dropped, but the plugin still should work with it since Octopress core is Jekyll.
+The support for Octopress is dropped, but the plugin should still work with it since Octopress core is Jekyll.
 Octopress 3 now has it's own multi languages plugin: https://github.com/octopress/multilingual

-## Features
+## 2. Features
 * Works with Jekyll 2.5.3 and 3.1.3
 * Supports multiple languages with the same code base.
 * Supports all template languages that your Liquid pipeline supports.